• Skip to primary navigation

 blackened Mahi Mahi on a plate with asparagus

 This is the best blackened Mahi Mahi recipe.
-Easy to make it's full of cajun flavour and is an easy healthy meal.
-You can make this Mahi Mahi on the stovetop, on the grill, in the oven or in the air fryer.
-Have a delicious meal on the table in under 15 minutes!
+This healthy fish recipe is so easy to make and is ready in under 15 minutes!
+This Mahi Mahi is full of cajun flavour and can be made on the stovetop, on the grill, in the oven, or in the air fryer.

-Blackened Mahi Mahi on a plate with cooked asparagus
+A piece of blackened Mahi Mahi on a plate with cooked asparagus and lemon wedges beside it.

 • These blackened Mahi Mahi filets have the best flavour!
 A little sweet, a little spicy, and a little smoky.

-• This fish recipe takes less than 10 minutes to cook.
+• It's quick and easy to make and this Mahi Mahi recipe takes less than 10 minutes to cook.

-• It’s naturally gluten free, dairy free, low carb, keto, and paleo.
+• This healthy fish recipe is naturally gluten free, dairy free, low carb, keto, and paleo.

-• If you prefer to bake your Mahi Mahi, I’ve including baking instructions, grilling instructions and air fryer instructions too!
+• I've included pan frying instructions, baking instructions, grilling instructions and air fryer instructions.

-• Don't have Mahi Mahi?
-Make blackened cod instead!
+Don't have Mahi Mahi?
+Make blackened cod or one pan fried rice with tuna instead.

-• Mahi Mahi filets – fresh Mahi Mahi is such a delicious fish that doesn’t have a strong fishy flavour.
-If you bought frozen Mahi Mahi filets, let them thaw before cooking them.
-I recommend using wild Mahi Mahi rather than farmed Mahi Mahi for the added health benefits.
+• Mahi Mahi filets – If you bought frozen Mahi Mahi filets, let them thaw before cooking them.

-• Blackened seasoning – this homemade blacked seasoning is made with pantry staple ingredients including smoked paprika, dried oregano, brown sugar or coconut sugar, salt, black pepper, onion powder, garlic powder, cayenne and basil.
+• Blackened seasoning – this homemade blacked seasoning is made with smoked paprika, dried oregano, brown sugar or coconut sugar, salt, black pepper, onion powder, garlic powder, cayenne and basil.
 If you want an even easier option you could buy a store bought blackened seasoning instead.

 • If you don’t have smoked paprika you can use paprika or sweet paprika instead.

-• To make the spice rub less spicy, decrease the amount of cayenne, or omit it altogether.
+• To make the cajun spice rub less spicy: decrease the amount of cayenne, or omit it altogether.

 Now evenly coat each side of the Mahi Mahi fillets with the blackened seasoning.

-• When buying Mahi Mahi, try to buy Mahi Mahi filets that are about an inch thick for best results.
-If you buy thinner pieces of fish, you will need to decrease the cooking times.
+• When buying the Mahi Mahi, try to buy fish filets that are about an inch thick.
+If you buy thinner pieces of fish, you will need to decrease the cooking time.

-• Depending on the size of the Mahi Mahi filets that you buy, you may have to adjust the cooking times.
+• Depending on the size of the Mahi Mahi filets that you buy, you may have to adjust the cooking time.

-• After it’s done cooking, let the Mahi Mahi rest for 2-3 minutes to become even more tender and juicy (just like you do for a steak).
+• After it’s done cooking, let the Mahi Mahi rest for 2-3 minutes to become even more juicy and tender (just like you do for a steak).

 • Serve with cooked vegetables such as asparagus, broccoli or cauliflower.

-• Use it to make a blackened Mahi Mahi sandwich.
+• Use it to make a Mahi Mahi sandwich or blackened Mahi Mahi tacos.

-A piece of cooked blackened Mahi Mahi on a plate
+A piece of cooked blackened fish on a plate.

 What makes a fish blackened?